-Time-to-completion for the Master of Science degree in hydrology is approximately 2 years (coursework and research) for well prepared students.
+(Effective Fall 2019) TIMEFRAME: Time-to-completion for the Master of Science degree in Hydrology and Water Resources is approximately 2 years (coursework and research) for well-prepared students.
 All Thesis Option candidates must submit a Thesis or manuscript which has been judged by the student's committee to be eligible for publication in an appropriate scientific journal and present the results at a national or international scientific meeting.
+See the Master's Thesis Manuscript Options for details about Traditional and Publication formats.
 All Non-Thesis Option candidates must complete one additional 3-unit course in the department and a 1-unit Report which has been judged by the student's examining committee to be a professional-level report.
 (Details about the Non-Thesis Master of Science degree in Hydrology are here.)

 Apply at the Graduate College website: Click on the Apply Now button for the Program of Study "Hydrology (MS)," either the Thesis or Non-Thesis Option.
 You will be required to upload a variety of documents, including: